Over-The-Air Extreme Learning Machines with XL Reception via Nonlinear Cascaded Metasurfaces: Numerical Results and Discussion

 The performance of the two considered \gls{NL}-CMS-\gls{ELM} variations for an increasing number of elements $N_{\rm r}$ at the \gls{RX}'s front \gls{MS} layer is displayed in Fig.~\ref{fig:overall_results}.
 It is noted that the values of $N_{\rm r}$ also represent the number of \gls{ELM} trainable parameters, which affects the capacity of the considered models in solving the classification problems.
 As observed, in all cases, the classification accuracy increases as $N_{\rm r}$ increases, approaching the upper bounds provided by the theoretical \gls{DNN} benchmarks in the largest \gls{XL} \gls{MIMO} cases.
 It is also shown that the approximation offered by the linear \gls{MS} layers exhibits close performance to the \gls{ELM} approach using the ideal weights, although, for the largest $N_{\rm r}$ values, a noticeable performance degradation occurs due to insufficient \gls{PGD} convergence.

-Finally, we have assumed pure Rayleigh conditions in the \gls{TX}-\gls{RX} channel, implying that $\mathbf{H}$ becomes full-rank, a fact that aids in the universal approximation properties of the \gls{NL}-CMS-\gls{ELM}.
-For the results reported in Fig.~\ref{fig:results-ricean}, we have relaxed this condition to sample channel matrices from a Ricean model~\cite{6184250} in increasing \gls{LoS} conditions, defined as:
+Finally, we have assumed pure Rayleigh conditions in the \gls{TX}-\gls{RX} channel, implying that $\mathbf{H}$ becomes full-rank (as discussed in Section~\ref{sec:discussion}, these fading conditions are desirable for boosting the performance of the proposed \gls{NL}-CMS-\gls{ELM} framework).
+For the results reported in Fig.~\ref{fig:results-ricean}, we have relaxed this assumption to sample channel matrices from a Ricean model~\cite{6184250} in increasing \gls{LoS} conditions, which is mathematically defined as follows:

 where $\mathbf{H}_{\rm LoS}$ is a rank-$1$ matrix of steering vectors, $\mathbf{H}_{\rm NLoS} \sim \mathcal{CN}(\mathbf{0}, 1/\sqrt{N_{\rm t} N_{\rm r}}\mathbf{I})$, and $K$ is the Ricean factor that controls the dominance of either component.
-Figure~\ref{fig:results-ricean} indicates that the \gls{NL}-CMS-\glspl{ELM} have a steady performance when the channel is sufficiently diverse.
-However, as the channel becomes \gls{LoS}-dominant, the classification accuracy decreases, since the conditions for the universal approximation cease to hold.
+It can be observed from the figure that different versions of the proposed \gls{NL}-CMS-\gls{ELM} system have a steady performance when the channel is sufficiently diverse.
+However, as the channel becomes \gls{LoS}-dominant, the classification accuracy decreases.
+This is attributed to the fact that, in such cases, fewer independent random features are extracted and $\mathbf{G}$ becomes column-deficient.